-The Dizzy Trader is just a small side collection of mistakes novice/emotional/overexposed traders do.
+The Dizzy trader is just a small side collection of mistakes novice/emotional/overexposed traders do.
 Not a big serious article collection, but nice observations we made with people contacting us and – of course – with ourselves as well.
 Today, I am going to write about a trading mistake, by a member of our community, who allowed me to share it along with my analysis.
 Staggered entries, overexposure and getting out too early – sounds familiar?
 Then read on.

-The exact same thing happens again and again.
+Conversely, the exact same thing happens again and again.
 He decides to expose more of his balance, changes the allocations over the entries.
 Suddenly all entries get hit, he ends up with an overexposed position.
 The position goes into the red.
 Steadily moving more and more into the direction of the stop/loss.
 Sweaty palms, increased pulse.
 Watching the position makes the trader feel very uncomfortable – he just wants to get out of it.
-“Damn, why did I allocate so much of my balance??” he asks himself.
+“Damn, why did I allocate so much of my balance?” he asks himself.

 Maybe the price returns to his average entry.
 He sets a take profit market order at his entry spot.
 The price recovers and then hit his entry and he leaves the trade without a loss.
 After that, obviously, all targets are achieved in one go.